EricDarve/me343-cme216-winter-2021/Homework/HW2/HW2 Questions.md

 Submission instructions:

-- turn in the code to compute the histogram
+- Turn in the code to compute the histogram
-- turn in your plot of the histogram
+- Turn in your plot of the histogram

 In addition, comment on the two distributions.